callstackincubator/node-api-example-lib/README.md

 # Example: Node-API addon for Node.js and React Native

-This repo features a Node-API addon prebuilt for Node.js and React Native.
+This repo features a Node-API addon prebuilt for Node.js and React Native, built and loaded using the `cmake-rn` and `react-native-node-api` packages from the [`react-native-node-api`](https://github.com/callstackincubator/react-native-node-api) repository.

 ## How to run the app